Aadeshchavan30/LearnTube_Assignment/README.md

 ## Installation and Setup

-Follow these instructions to set up and run the LearnTube by CareerNinja app locally.
+Follow these instructions to set up and run the app locally.

 ### Prerequisites
 - **Python**: Version 3.9 to 3.13